 - Do not pound, drop, or throw the radio unnecessarily.
-Never carry the radio by the antenna. - Avoid subjecting the radio to an excess of liquids.
-Do not submerge the radio unless it is ruggedized.
-(APX 8000 R model) - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio.
+Never carry the radio by the antenna. - Avoid subjecting the radio to an excess of liquids. - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio.

 Do not use the radio without an accessory connector or a dust cover in place as contamination can build up on the contacts.